Tight-knit Quebec family sharing $60M lotto win

 The Boivin family consists of 26 people spanning three generations: the parents, their four children with their spouses, and the grandchildren.
 Their ages range from 21 to 70.

+They chartered a bus to get to Montreal and pick up their prize.

-The Boivin's will also split the winnings a couple, who are close friends.
+The Boivins will also split the winnings with a couple, who are close friends.

 "Every time we buy a group ticket, they always participate.
 They weren't there on New Year's Day, but we are saving them their share," said Leprohon.